 Symptoms not related to the digestive system include:

-If you are experiencing severe or frequent symptoms of celiac disease, schedule an appointment with Digestive Health Associates of Cheyenne to get tested and and diagnosed.
-The doctor will talk with you about treatment options.
+If you are experiencing severe or frequent symptoms of celiac disease, schedule an appointment with Digestive Health Associates of Cheyenne.
+If celiac disease is the diagnosis, the doctor will talk with you about treatment options.
 Leaving the condition untreated may cause complications such as malnutrition, loss of calcium and bone density, infertility and miscarriage, lactose intolerance, cancer, and neurological conditions.

 You can manage celiac disease through lifestyle changes by adopting a gluten-free diet and discontinuing the use of medications, vitamins and supplements, and nonfood products that may contain gluten.
 Depending upon your test results, the doctor may prescribe an endoscopy to look at your small intestine and take a biopsy to determine the extent of your intestinal damage.
 If the damage is severe, the doctor may prescribe steroids to control inflammation.
 Once you remove gluten from your diet, inflammation is likely to subside considerably.
 You may see the complete healing of your small intestine within a few months to a few years.
 Our board-certified, experienced physicians at Digestive Health Associates of Cheyenne are committed to providing you with the best directive and treatment options to help manage your celiac disease.
 Contact us today.